Arthur-R-UK/titanic_survival_predictions/README.md

 Includes:
 * Data exploration (including use of mutual information scores)
-* Data cleaning, preprocessing and feature engineering,
+* Data cleaning, preprocessing and feature engineering
+* Clustering
 * Pipelines
 * Data visualisation (using a variety of plots)
 * Cross-validation